HTTP-RPC/Kilo/README.md

 }
 ```

-Any arguments provided when either body data or a custom request handler is specified will be sent in the query string.
+If either a custom body or request handler is specified, `POST` arguments will be sent in the query string.

 Service operations are invoked via one of the following methods: